henrybear327/Proton-API-Bridge/README.md

     - [x] Duplicated folder name handling: 422: A file or folder with that name already exists (Code=2500, Status=422)
     - [x] Not found: ERROR RESTY 422: File or folder was not found.
 (Code=2501, Status=422), Attempt 1
     - [x] Failed upload: Draft already exists on this revision (Code=2500, Status=409)
+- [x] Fix file upload progress -> If the upload failed, please Replace file.
+If the upload is still in progress, replacing it will cancel the ongoing upload

 ### Known limitations

-- Large file handling: for uploading, files will be loaded into the memory entirely, encrypted, and then chunked; for downloading, the file will be written when all blocks are decrypted and checked
+- Large file handling: for downloading, the file will be written when all blocks are decrypted and checked
 - Crypto-related operations, e.g. signature verification, still needs to cross check with iOS or web open source codebase
 - No thumbnails, respecting accepted MIME types, max upload size, can't init Proton Drive, etc.
 - Assumptions